Android Pie & What’s Happening in November

 What’s worth noting here is that these notch cut-outs can be positioned in a variety of places, dependent on the manufacturers choices.
 It’s to be expected that the iPhone X set the standard, but there are other options such as notches in corners of screens (it looks weird!).

 What’s important here is whether your app can handle this or not?
-It might be that the notch cut-out is over a key UI element in your app, forcing you to redesign the app.
+Might be that the notch cut-out is over a key UI element in your app, forcing you to redesign the app.

 Patch 9.1 Highlights